The Garden

 The Seeds

-Most of what I’ve come to trust arrived in the Life After—after plans fell through, after my goals cratered, after identities shifted, and realizing even with tremendous accomplishment, it would fade and I was still left with me.
+Most of what I’ve come to trust arrived in the Life After—after plans fell through, after my goals cratered or were beyond anything I imagined, after identities shifted, and realizing even with tremendous accomplishment, it would fade and I was still left with me.

 The Roots